YQtheAnalyst/Variance-Analysis/README.md

 ### Report
 Please refer to the file Report.pptx
 This report contains the insights uncovered from the dashboard, which also answer the questions of the financial officer.
-It also discusses the corresponding risks and opportunities.
+It also discusses one risk and one opportunity.

+1. Risk: Overestimation of budgets in some Business / IT areas

+2. Opportunities: Increase investment in the USA market

 *** Extra Information:
 The dataset is from http://obvience.com/